-58.0.1 Applying the Reduction for Parental Income and the Personal Income Test
+58.0.1 Applying the Reduction for Parental Income and the Personal Income Test to Living Allowance

-The following table shows the steps involved in applying the Reduction for Parental Income and the Personal Income Test from 1 July 2016 (for the steps involved in applying the Parental Income Test prior to 1 July 2016, please refer to the archived 2016 version of ABSTUDY Policy Manual).
+The following table shows the steps involved in applying the Reduction for Parental Income and the Personal Income Test to Living allowance.

-Step Action 1 Determine the individual's maximum fortnightly Living Allowance and (where relevant) Group 2 School Fees Allowance (means-tested component) payment rates.
+Step Action 1 Determine the individual's maximum fortnightly Living Allowance.
 2 Calculate the personal income test reduction amount (Chapter 61: Personal Income Test, Limits and Student or Australian Apprentice Income Bank).
 3 Does the personal income test reduction amount equal or exceed the maximum fortnightly Living Allowance payment rate?
 If YES, ABSTUDY Living Allowance is not payable.
 If NO, go to Step 4.
 4 Calculate the Reduction for Parental Income amount (from section 58.0.2).
-5 Reduce the maximum fortnightly Living Allowance payment rate (from Step 1) by the greater of: • any personal income test reduction amount (from Step 2); • the Reduction for Parental Income amount (from Step 4).
-Reduce the maximum fortnightly Group 2 School Fees Allowance (means-tested component) payment rate (from Step 1) by the Reduction for Parental Income amount (from Step 4).
+5 Reduce the maximum fortnightly Living Allowance payment rate (from Step 1) by the greater of: any personal income test reduction amount (from Step 2); the Reduction for Parental Income amount (from Step 4).